-We develop long-term relationships with clients globally, including many of the worlds' iconic brands, Fortune 1000 companies, government agencies, and hypergrowth companies.
+We develop long-term relationships with clients globally, including many of the worlds' iconic brands, Fortune 1000 companies, public sector agencies, and hypergrowth companies.
 These organizations are in customer intensive industries or sectors, whose complexities and customer focus require a partner that can quickly design and build integrated technology and data-enabled services, often on a global scale.
-In 2021, our top five and 10 clients represented 38% and 49% of total revenue, respectively.
+In 2022, our top five and 10 clients represented 35% and 47% of total revenue, respectively.

 In several of our offerings across TTEC Digital and TTEC Engage, we enter into long-term relationships that provide us with a more predictable recurring revenue stream.
 In our TTEC Digital segment, our CX cloud and managed services technology solution contracts have an average three-year term with penalties in the case a client terminates for convenience.
-In our TTEC Engage segment, most of our contracts can be terminated for convenience by either party, but our relationships with our top five clients have ranged from 15 to 22 years including multiple programs and contract renewals for several of these clients.
-In 2021, we had a 109% revenue retention rate for the TTEC Engage segment, versus 111% in 2020.
+In our TTEC Engage segment, most of our contracts can be terminated for convenience by either party, but our relationships with our top five clients have ranged from 16 to 23 years including multiple programs and contract renewals for most of these clients.
+In 2022, we had a 97% revenue retention rate for the TTEC Engage segment, versus 109% in 2021.

 Certain of our communications clients provide us with telecommunication services through arm's length negotiated transactions.
-These clients currently represent approximately 6% of our total annual revenue.
+These clients currently represent approximately 5% of our total annual revenue.
 Expenditures under these supplier contracts represent less than 1% of our total operating costs.